ImperialCardioGenetics/G2P-Cardiac-Panel/docs/index.md

 # Overview

-CardiacG2P is an evidence-based dataset for inherited cardiac condition gene disease pairs.
+Cardiac G2P is an evidence-based dataset for inherited cardiac condition gene disease pairs.
 Each entry annotates a disease-associated gene with information about the gene-disease relationship, including the inheritance mode and allelic requirement, information pertaining to